ARC: Consistent, Low-Latency Delivery via Receiver-Side Scheduling: Integration of into LT3

-The receiver-side scheduling mechanisms in this paper are implemented inside the BitRipple Tunnel (BRT) software \cite{AggarwalLubyMinder2025Immersive}, which operates across heterogeneous paths and can employ deterministic spraying for robustness \cite{LubyByers2025Whack}.
-The tunnel sends objects as forward-error-protected blocks and reconstructs them at the receiver once enough coded packets have arrived.
-Receiver-side scheduling then determines when each recovered object is released to the application using the QADC algorithm.
+The receiver-side scheduling mechanisms in this report are implemented within LT3 \cite{AggarwalLubyMinder2025Immersive}, a network-layer system that operates across heterogeneous paths and can employ deterministic spraying for robustness \cite{LubyByers2025Whack}.
+LT3 transmits data as forward-error-protected blocks and reconstructs each block at the receiver once sufficient coded packets have arrived.
+Receiver-side scheduling then determines when each recovered block is released toward the application using the \arcq\ protocol.

-\paragraph{Placement in the receive path.} Coded packets are generated at the sender, forwarded through the tunnel, and decoded at the receiver into complete objects.
+\paragraph{Placement in the receive path.} Coded packets are generated at the sender, forwarded through LT3, and decoded at the receiver into complete blocks.
 The receiver-side scheduling module runs immediately after decoding and before the application interface.
-Each recovered object carries its sender timestamp \(S_n\) and recovery time \(A_n\); the controller computes a release time \(T_n\) and releases the object when the receiver clock reaches \(T_n\).
+Each recovered block carries its LT3 sender timestamp \(S_n\) and recovery time \(A_n\); the controller computes a release time \(T_n\) and releases the block when the receiver clock reaches \(T_n\).
 This isolates timing control from lower-layer variability and bases decisions on observed recovery timing.

 \paragraph{Operational integration and benefits.} Decoding completion times reflect combined effects of path latency, congestion, and coding overhead.
-Immediate release produces irregular inter-arrival intervals even when throughput is stable.
-QADC smooths these completion events without additional coordination, maintaining a stable cadence for playback or upstream pipelines.
-The module is independent of the application's transport protocol and adds constant-time work per recovered object.
+Immediate release produces irregular inter-arrival intervals even when throughput is stable. \arcq\ smooths these completion events without additional coordination, maintaining stable timing for playback or upstream pipelines.
+The module is independent of the application's transport protocol and adds constant-time work per recovered block.